Shur Creative Partners / Hasbro Intelligence Brief

 Long-term sustainable growth · category-defining

 The “bring-along kids” trend is a decade old in industry-speak and no brand owns it.
-Millennial parents take their children into every adult activity — Home Depot, IKEA, the kitchen, the garden, the grocery, the gym — and the kids want to participate, not be handed a plastic pretend version of what’s happening.
+Millennial parents take their children into every adult activity: Home Depot, IKEA, the kitchen, the garden, the grocery, the gym.
+The kids want to participate, not hold a plastic pretend version of what’s happening.
 Melissa & Doug ship imitation.
-The bring-along opportunity is real participation: usable kid-sized tools, a real ball-tip Allen wrench, a real kitchen knife engineered for small hands, a real gardening implement that actually moves soil.
+The bring-along opportunity is real participation: usable kid-sized tools, a real ball-tip Allen wrench, a real kitchen knife engineered for small hands, a real gardening implement that moves soil.

 Have you heard the phrase the bring-along kids?… Nobody exists here yet.
 There’s not a brand really.
 That’s really giant white space.
 Kevin Mowrer · call at 1:29:09